History of Rajasthan: Jat kingdom of Bharatpur (c. 1722–1948 CE)

-Jat State of Dholpur (c.
-1806-1949 CE)
+Jat kingdom of Dholpur (c.
+1806–1949 CE)

-Historically known as the Kingdom of Dholpur, was a kingdom of eastern Rajasthan, India, which was founded in AD 1806 by a Jat ruler Rana Kirat Singh of Gohad.
+Historically known as the kingdom of Dholpur, was a kingdom of eastern Rajasthan, India, which was founded in AD 1806 by a Jat ruler Rana Kirat Singh of Gohad.
 After 1818, the state was placed under the authority of British India's Rajputana Agency.
 The Ranas ruled the state until the independence of India in 1947, when the kingdom was merged with the Union of India.

 Very little is known of the early history of the state.
 According to tradition a predecessor state was established as Dhavalapura.
 In 1505 neighboring Gohad State of Rana Jats was founded and between 1740 and 1756 Gohad occupied Gwalior Fort.
 From 1761 to 1775 Dholpur was annexed to Bharatpur State and between 1782 and December 1805 Dholpur was again annexed by Gwalior.
 On 10 January 1806 Dholpur became a British protectorate and in the same year the Ruler of Gohad merged Gohad into Dholpur.

+Maratha influences (c.
+1720–1817 CE)

+Since the 1720s, the Maratha Empire began expanding northwards, led by Peshwa Baji Rao I of Pune.
+This expansion finally brought the newly founded Maratha Empire in contact with the Rajputs.
+Some Rajput kingdoms willingly accepted Maratha suzerainty, while others held some resistance.
+Rajasthan witnessed several campaigns by the Marathas, mostly under military leadership of Holkars and Scindhias.

-British colonial period (c.
-1817–1948 CE)
+British influences (c.
+1817–1947)

 The arrival of the British East India Company in the region led to the administrative designation of some geographically, culturally, economically and historically diverse areas, which had never shared a common political identity, under the name of the Rajputana Agency.
 This was a significant identifier, being modified later to Rajputana Province and lasting until the renaming to Rajasthan in 1949.
 The Company officially recognized various entities, although sources disagree concerning the details, and also included Ajmer-Merwara, which was the only area under direct British control.
 Of these areas, Marwar and Jaipur were the most significant in the early 19th century, although it was Mewar that gained particular attention from James Tod, a Company employee who was enamoured of Rajputana and wrote extensively, if often uncritically, of the people, history and geography of the Agency as a whole.

 Alliances were formed between the Company and these various princely and chiefly entities in the early 19th century, accepting British sovereignty in return for local autonomy and protection from the Marathas and Pindari depredations.
 Following the Mughal tradition and more importantly due to its strategic location Ajmer became a province of British India, while the autonomous Rajput states, the Muslim state of Tonk, and the Jat states of Bharatpur, Dholpur were organized into the Rajputana Agency.

 In 1817–1818, the British Government concluded treaties of alliance with almost all the states of Rajputana.
 Thus began the British rule over Rajasthan, then called Rajputana.